cgiff9/automata/dfa/README.txt

-README FOR DFA
+DISCLAIMER:

-DISCLAIMER: This may be more of a Turing Machine than simply a deterministic finite automaton.
+This may be more of a Turing Machine than simply a deterministic finite automaton.
 I may need to refresh my computing fundamentals to know for sure.
 Either way, enjoy! :)

+BUILDING:
+cd automata/dfa
+make dfa

+OPTIONAL SCRIPTS:
+I created two scripts:
+tm.sh
+ttm.sh

+They help automate the running of the dfa program over random input strings.
+You may find them useful or cumbersome.
+These scripts were created in the bash shell on linux, and the "ttm.sh" script uses the "screen" command to create multiple instances of the "tm.sh" script.
+But hey, who am I to remind the intelligent user of the need to read scripts before running them? ;P

+You are always free to write your own scripts to automate the creation of input strings and/or run the machine multiple times.

+Again, enjoy! :)

+README FOR DFA PROGRAM:

 This program reads a deterministic finite automaton from a supplied file and runs the automaton on